awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2rw-ssm.md

 ## Examples<a name="ec2rw-ssm-examples"></a>

 Here are some examples on how to use the Systems Manager Run Command document to execute EC2Rescue for Windows Server, using the AWS CLI\.
-For more information about sending commands with the AWS CLI, see the [AWS Command Line Interface Reference](http://docs.aws.amazon.com/cli/latest/reference/ssm/send-command.html)\.
+For more information about sending commands with the AWS CLI, see the [AWS CLI Command Reference](http://docs.aws.amazon.com/cli/latest/reference/ssm/send-command.html)\.

 ### Attempt to Fix All Identified Issues Using Either the FixAll or Custom Parameter<a name="ec2rw-ssm-exam1"></a>